modernweb-dev/web/docs/docs/dev-server/plugins/esbuild.md

 ## Target

 The target option defines what version of javascript to compile down to.
-This is primarily to supporting older browsers.
+This is primarily to support older browsers.

+### Auto target

+We recommended setting target to `auto`, this is the default when you turn on a loader but needs to be enabled explicitly for JS transforms.

-The default target is `auto`.
-If this is configured we look at the browser's user agent.
+When target is `auto`, we look at the browser's user agent.
 If you're on the latest version of a browser that adopts modern javascript syntax at a reasonable pace, we skip any compilation work.

 The current set of browsers are Chrome, Firefox and Edge.
-Otherwise we compile to `es2017`.
-Because esbuild is so fast, this is not noticeable in most projects.
+Otherwise we transform the code to a compatible version of javascript specific to that browser.
+This transformation is very fast.

+### Always auto

+The `auto-always` option looks at the user agent, but doesn't skip the latest versions of modern browsers.
+It will always compile to a compatible target for that browser.
+Use this when you're using features not yet supported in the latest version of one of the modern browsers.

+### Browser and language target

+The target option can be set to one or more browser or language targetversions, for example `chrome80` or `es2020`.
+The property can be an array, so you can set multiple browser targets.
+While the auto target options are specific to this plugin, the browser and language target come directly from esbuild.
+[Check the docs](https://github.com/evanw/esbuild) for more information.

+### No target

-You can override this behavior by setting the `target` option yourself.
-If it is set to `esnext`, compilation is skipped entirely.
+If `target` is set to `esnext`, transformation is skipped entirely.

 ## Loaders

-Loaders transform different kinds of files to JS.
+Loaders transform different kinds of file formats to JS.
 The `loaders` option takes a mapping from file extension to loader name:

 ```js
 import { esbuildPlugin } from '@web/dev-server-esbuild';